Prevention & Safety

 - Have at least a two-week supply of food and water on hand.
 Explore the possibility of using a food delivery service, if one is available to you.
 If popular items are in short supply, purchase only what you need so that some will be left for others.

-If, however, you need some assistance coping with this uncertain situation we find ourselves in, don’t hesitate to seek help.
-During this public health threat, CareFirst’s Video Visit provides free access to mental health professionals when you need it.
+If you need some assistance coping, don’t hesitate to seek help.
+CareFirst’s Video Visit provides access to mental health professionals when you need it.
 Using your smartphone, tablet or computer, you can talk to a licensed therapist or psychiatrist without leaving home.

 If you need help now, take a look at some of our Mental & Behavioral Health resources today.